casdoor/casdoor-website/docs/how-to-connect/oauth.md

     "phone": "12345678910"
 }
 ```

-## Different between `userinfo` and `get-account` APIs
+## Differences between `userinfo` and `get-account` APIs

-- `/api/userinfo` return user information according to OIDC standards.
+- `/api/userinfo`: returns user information as part of OIDC protocol.
 Less information is returned, including only the basic information in OIDC standards.
 You can return more information on request by adding `scope`.
 This step should be done before you get the `code`,
 i.e. before redirecting to Casdoor for [Authorization Code Grant ](#1)

 :::info